 This is the last chance to see Joel as he celebrates his final live tour performing the unique comedic art form he created.
-The exhilarating, nonstop, rapid-fire hilarity is brimming with hundreds of jokes riffed on a “So-Bad-It’s-Good” feature film, plus spirited sketches and songs that turn the stage into a circus-themed party.
+The exhilarating, nonstop, rapid-fire hilarity is brimming with hundreds of jokes riffed on a “So-Bad-It’s-Good” feature film--the karate wheeling wonder Jean Claude Van Damme in No Retreat, No Surrender--plus spirited sketches and songs that turn the stage into a circus-themed party.
 Click HERE for artist's website.
 LU Undergrads attend for FREE, click for details.

 “100 Best TV Shows of All-TIME” – Time magazine

 If you saw Rami Malek’s Oscar-winning portrayal of Freddie Mercury in Bohemian Rhapsody, you heard Marc Martel’s extraordinary singing voice.
 The film’s producers sought out Martel to mix his vocals with Queen’s original recordings.
 He is ‘guaranteed to blow your mind’ at this concert with We Will Rock You, Somebody To Love and more.
 Click HERE for artist's website.
 LU Undergraduates attend for FREE, click for more info.